I often find that at the end of the year my sense of perspective is heightened and I generally feel a lot more motivated and excited about the future.

 An MVT is a Minimum Viable Test, and its purpose is primarily to derive insights and validate whether or not it’s even worth pursuing the larger-scale project.
 By running more MVTs, you gain more learnings which can help inform which steps to take next.

 Start by deciding which OKR you are trying to impact.
-As you can see in the template below, the OKR that StartUp Masters is trying to impact is their retention metric.
+As you can see in the growth strategy template below, the OKR that StartUp Masters is trying to impact is their retention metric.
 The goal is to push more users to complete one additional project in the span of three weeks.

 Then, the suggested experiment is to create a pop-up modal within the project dashboard which will push users to begin a new project upon hitting the 80% completion mark.